Zaragoza

 Why Zaragoza?

-Zaragoza is in a strategically important location within Spain, and Europe, and due to its proximity to stakeholders, industries and actors in the bio-based sectors will help to target preferred markets and to acquire key customers faster in this area.
-In terms of manufacturing, the biorefinery in Zaragoza will be a part of five new cross-sector interconnections and will establish three new bio-based value chains, six new building blocks, three new bio-based materials and five new consumer products.
-Most of which have a European dimension in the search for the optimal match between inputs and outputs of the industries and actors involved in the cascading processes.
+Zaragoza is in a strategically important location within Spain, and Europe, and due to its proximity to stakeholders, industries and actors in the bio-based sectors, making it easier to target preferred markets and acquire key customers.
+In terms of manufacturing, the biorefinery in Zaragoza is part of five new cross-sector interconnections, establishing three new bio-based value chains, six new building blocks, three new bio-based materials and five new consumer products.

-The different value chains will cover diverse territories, which will reinforce the European and versatile nature of the project as a model for replication.
+The different value chains cover diverse territories, reinforcing the European and versatile nature of the project as a model for replication.
 The location of the headquarters of the industrial key players in different strategic points all over the continent also provides the opportunity to develop and activate commercial relations soon after the project ends, which will be boosted by the establishment of pre-commercial agreements with clients all over Europe.
-In this context, Zaragoza will act as a reference new model to support progress towards a bio-based economy.
+In this context, Zaragoza can act as a reference new model to support progress towards a bio-based economy.

 Using the Zaragoza site as a real-scale demonstrator for specific lines of the biorefinery, CIRCULAR BIOCARBON will have an influence not only on the process but on all actors in the bio-based economy chain at the European level, including policymakers, citizens, rural areas and the industrial and primary sectors.